CMA Awards 2017: Who are the country music performers and nominees?

 Country music stars will compete for honors at the 51st Annual CMA Awards next month in Nashville, Tenn.

 Singers Brad Paisley and Carrie Underwood will co-host this year's event.
-It's their tenth time emceeing the show together.
+It's their 10th time emceeing the show together.

-Here is what you need to know about the biggest night country music:
+Here is what you need to know about the biggest night in country music:

 How can I watch the 2017 CMA Awards?